 When I go through one of my anxiety spells I spiral so quickly.
 My negative emotions become weeds taking over any space for positivity to flourish.
 Trying to calm my mind on my own is almost impossible.
 When I was first introduced to yoga it was definitely riding a fad wave.
 It was the new, hot, “healthy” thing and I jumped right aboard the band wagon.
 I bought the mat, accessories, went to a few classes, and quite pretty soon after starting.

 I found yoga again about a year later after watching an interview with Russell Simmons.
 Hearing how important it was to his daily routine motivated me to give it one more try.
 For someone who is usually so “go, go, go”- yoga can be frustrating.
 Every move is very slow and deliberate.
-If you don’t know how it can be hard to slow down your body and your mind, but it’s such an enlightening things.
-Yoga helped me to quiet the noise.
+Yoga helped me to take control of the noise and quiet it.
 It also helped me feel more positive and comfortable in my own skin.

 Essential oils have been a godsend.
 When Co and I would talk about our stress load and anxiety she put me on to lavender.
 She said she’d put it on her wrist in the morning and smell it to calm herself anytime she felt anxious and overwhelmed throughout the day.
 After that worked for me I started really looking into what other oils were out there and how they could help with other things in my life.
 I have since bought an oil diffuser and have been water whippin lol.
 Check out these helpful tips for blending and mixing your own oils for the best results.